numworks/epsilon-sample-app-rust/README.md

 Epsilon will look for apps at addresss `0x90350000`, so this is where the [run.py](/easdk/run.py) will write this sample app.

 Due to the lightweight nature of this OS, the Rust app has to be `no_std`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
-Feel free to browse the code of the OS itself if you want to get a "behind the scene" look.
+Feel free to browse the [code of the OS](http://github.com/numworks/epsilon) itself if you want to get a "behind the scenes" look.

 ## License